United States Patent and Trademark Office.

-The United States Patent and Trademark Office has issued an order granting interim extension under 35 U.S.C.
-156(d)(5) for a third one-year interim extension of the term of U.S. Patent No. 4,919,140.Start Further Info
+The United States Patent and Trademark Office has issued a certificate under 35 U.S.C.
+156(d)(5) for a one-year interim extension of the term of U.S. Patent No. 4,919,140.Start Further Info

 FOR FURTHER INFORMATION CONTACT:

-On September 13, 2010, the patent owner, Purdue Research Foundation, timely filed an application under 35 U.S.C.
-156(d)(5) for a third interim extension of the term of U.S. Patent No. 4,919,140.
+On September 29, 2008, the patent owner, Purdue Research Foundation, timely filed an application under 35 U.S.C.
+156(d)(5) for an interim extension of the term of U.S. Patent No. 4,919,140.
 The patent claims the medical device AndaraTM OFSTM System and a method of using the AndaraTM OFSTM System.
 The application indicates that a Humanitarian Device Exemption, HDE 070002, for the medical device AndaraTM OFSTM System has been filed and is currently undergoing regulatory review before the Food and Drug Administration for permission to market or use the product commercially.

 Review of the application indicates that except for permission to market or use the product commercially, the subject patent would be eligible for an extension of the patent term under 35 U.S.C.
-156, and that the patent should be extended for an additional one year as required by 35 U.S.C.
+156, and that the patent should be extended for one year as required by 35 U.S.C.
 156(d)(5)(B).
-Because it is apparent that the regulatory review period will continue beyond the extended expiration date of the patent (October 14, 2010), interim extension of the patent term under 35 U.S.C.
+Because it is apparent that the regulatory review period will continue beyond the original expiration date of the patent (October 14, 2008), interim extension of the patent term under 35 U.S.C.
 156(d)(5) is appropriate.

 An interim extension under 35 U.S.C.
 156(d)(5) of the term of U.S. Patent No. 4,919,140 is granted for a period of one year from the original expiration date of the patent, i.e., until October 14, 2009.Start Signature